mitre-cyber-academy/2016-Web-300/README.md

 **Competitors will also need to be informed that the file they create needs to have a name longer than 25 characters.**

+This project uses the new format of the docker-compose file, which must be installed from https://github.com/docker/compose/releases and requires a version 1.7 or greater.

 ## Flag

 763d661f088cbd9e83ed2d3f6c4865cca6f1d284